rust-stuco/lectures/week9/lifetimes.md

 ---

-# Lifetimes vs Generics and Traits
+# Lifetimes and References vs Traits and Generics

-Lifetimes are similar to trait bounds.
+Lifetimes are similar to trait bounds on generic types.

 * Traits ensure that a generic type has the behavior we want
 * Lifetimes ensure that references are valid for as long as we need them to be